Columbus Criminal Appeals Attorney

 - Federal crimes (such as human trafficking or domestic terrorism)

 This is not an exhaustive list of cases that can be appealed.
-You are invited to call our office for a free consultation and learn about how a Columbus criminal appeals attorney can help your case.
+You are invited to contact our office for a free consultation and learn about how a Columbus criminal appeals attorney can help your case.

 Common Basis for Appeals